Settings / Docking Aids (Only SEAiq Pilot)

 - Status: This displays the current status of Docking mode.

 - List All Docking Fenders: This presents a table of all fenders.
-You can select fenders in order to edit them.

-The vessel used for this is (1) the currently selected AIS target, or (2) the closest vessel at least as large as the Small Vessel threshold for Meeting Points (Settings / Meeting Points / Small Vessel Length).
+The vessel used for this is (1) the currently selected AIS target, or (2) the closest vessel at least the Small Vessel threshold for Meeting Points (Settings / Meeting Points / Small Vessel Length).
 Note that for (1), you can enable Settings / Status Bar / Lock Onto AIS Targets so that the AIS target is not lost when you select other items.

 - Use Fender Corners: (Only SEAiq Pilot) When enabled, docking mode shows distances to fender "corners" from points on Own-Ship.
 When disabled, distances to fenders are only shown when the closest point is not a corner.
 The default is to use corners.